twilio-professional-services/flex-project-template/README.md

 - reset the versions of these packages to `0.0.1`
 - rename the variable used in flex-config to identify the serverless domain to `serverless_functions_domain_my_feature_name`
 - rename references to the serverless domain within the plugin to match `serverless_functions_domain_my_feature_name`

+# CHANGELOG

+- 1.0.1
+    1. Updated flex-config deploy to never overwrite existing config, adding values only when they don't exist.
+    2. Updated readmes with instructions for various use cases
+    3. Updated remove-features scripts to account for schedule manager